brendonotto/brendonotto-astro/src/contents/collectors-fallacy.md

 To give some background, I am someone who is an information hoarder.
 I collect ebooks, articles, videos, browser tabs like toilet paper before a pandemic (too soon?).
 This saving of resources and even categorizing them with tags or organizing into lists is a form of wasted energy.
-The material I've gathered for so long isn't actually making me smarter, it's a form of being in motion but not <ExternalLink url={`https://jamesclear.com/taking-action`}>taking action</ExternalLink>.
+The material I've gathered for so long isn't actually making me smarter, it's a form of being in motion but not [taking action](https://jamesclear.com/taking-action).
 If I were to use the material then I'd be in action, I'd be building software or making things in the garage or making videos or taking pictures.
 Instead
 I allow it to collect dust and continue to search for new information that I won't use to actually _do_ something with it.

-So when I was watching a <ExternalLink url={`https://youtu.be/ZksYoaDldOM`}>YouTube video by Shu Omi</ExternalLink> talking about this concept, it felt super uncomfortable because he was basically describing me and my pattern of behavior.
+So when I was watching a [YouTube video by Shu Omi](https://youtu.be/ZksYoaDldOM) talking about this concept, it felt super uncomfortable because he was basically describing me and my pattern of behavior.
 He outlines my exact behavior of impulse buying books and courses (Udemy courses anyone?).
 I've completed a few courses and books but that number is very small compared to the rate that they are purchased.
 While examining this I also noticed that I have a tendency do this in other non-digital areas too.
 I buy all kinds of electronic components, tools and other equipment with grand plans to use them in the near future.
 Yet years have done by and I have yet to use them, some are still in their original package!